-An assessed charge can be applied in two situations:
+An assessed charge can be applied in four situations:

-- For unmetered household premises that do not have a rateable value at 31 March 1990 and where a meter cannot be installed - For unmetered household premises where the occupier requests a meter, but cannot be metered for example because it is too costly or technically difficult to fit a meter
+- For unmetered household premises that do not have a rateable value at 31 March 1990 and where a meter cannot be installed - For unmetered household premises where the occupier requests a meter, but cannot be metered for example because it is too costly or technically difficult to fit a meter - For unmetered household premises where the occupier requests a meter, but it is not fitted within 90 days of our receipt of the application - For metered household premises where the occupier is waiting for a replacement meter for more than 90 days

 Cambridge Water

 Category Assessed charge water £/pa

-1. Other (including single occupier) 102.94
+1. Other (including single occupier) 135.48

-2. Semi-detached 178.13
+2. Semi-detached 234.37

-3. Detached 212.81
+3. Detached 279.98